rodoherty1/intro-to-kubernetes/aws-eks-notes.md

 # Getting Started with Amazon EKS

+To compare the experience of deploying a simple application into Google Kubernetes Engine, we also deployed the same application into Amazon EKS (AWS ECS for Kubernetes).

+To the uninitiated, the EKS experience is a bit more complicated than the GKE experience.

 It is recommended that you first create a user that will administer the cluster.

 ## Creating IAM resources